For new international students

 Create your NTNU user account

-Collect your student ID
+Collect your physical student card

 Register for courses and exams